-The following criteria are to be used in determining if an incident is biased in nature.
+The following criteria are to be used in determining whether an incident is biased in nature.
 Some incidents may not clearly fit a specific definition.
 In those cases, a common-sense approach must be used.
-If it appears an incident is motivated by bias or perceived bias based upon one's race, color, religion, ancestry, national origin, disability, gender, or sexual orientation, it shall be reported and investigated as such.
+If it appears that an incident is motivated by bias or perceived bias based upon one's disability, gender, nationality, race, ethnicity, religion, sexual orientation, or association with a person or group with one or more of these actual or perceived characteristics, it shall be reported and investigated as such.